Realrichlord/Product-Store/README.md

 A full-stack product management application built with **React, Vite, Chakra UI, Zustand, Node.js, Express, and MongoDB**.

-The application allows users to create, view, edit, and delete products through a responsive interface connected to a RESTful backend API.
+This application allows users to create, view, edit, and delete products through a responsive frontend connected to a RESTful backend API.

 ## 🚀 Live Demo